NeoLoon/KMSPatchCheck/README.md

 Second, Change all the ###Channel ID###s with the channel ID or it will crash.

-Install discord.py if you didn't already.
+If you haven't already, install discord.py.

 Lastly, Run by using "python bot.py" or "python3 bot.py if you have python2 installed on your OS.